src-06/src-06/README.md

 ###

-<h6 align="center">My name is Gotthard Leo, a passionate web developer dedicated to crafting user-friendly interfaces while constantly exploring the latest technologies.
-Committed to enhancing the digital experience through innovation and design.</h6>
+<p align="center">My name is Gotthard Leo, a passionate web developer dedicated to crafting user-friendly interfaces while constantly exploring the latest technologies.
+Committed to enhancing the digital experience through innovation and design.</p>

 ###